rballet/stochastic-constraint-satisfaction-rl/README.md

 - Optimization of objective functions while meeting all constraints
 - Constrained Markov Decision Process

+For a comprehensive mathematical foundation and theoretical background, see [`MATHEMATICAL_FOUNDATION.md`](MATHEMATICAL_FOUNDATION.md).

 ## Example Problems

 The repository includes various example problems: